 - Campgrounds in Tennessee’s National Parks (e.g., Great Smoky Mountains, Cumberland Gap, and Natchez Trace Parkway) as well as the U.S. Army Corps of Engineers Nashville District only allow campers to bring certified, heat-treated firewood; otherwise, outside firewood is not permitted.

-- In general, campers can either buy firewood at the campground, bring their own certified heat-treated firewood in the original packaging, or collect downed dead trees from near the campsite (when permitted) at state or national park campgrounds.
+- In general, campers can either buy firewood at the campground, bring certified heat-treated firewood in the original packaging, or collect downed dead trees from near the campsite (when permitted) at state or national park campgrounds.

 - Some National Forests and State Forests in Tennessee allow gathering firewood for home use, although a permit may be required.
 Inquire with local or regional staff for additional information.